Thought I was done with Mighty Max, eh? I’m just gettin’ warmed up!

 MAGUS is a walking battle-station.
 It introduced us to the Lava Lord, secondary recurring villain to the Skull Master.
 Ol’ Magus is literally bursting with goodies: open his arms, legs, and torso, and out spills a battle royale waiting to happen.

-The Battle Max figures weren’t as big as Magus, but the stuff they contained was just as sweet.
+The Battle Warriors figures weren’t as big as Magus, but the stuff they contained was just as sweet.
 Usually.
+They’re called a number of other names such as Battle Max or Battle Masters or whatever.
+Wikipedia says Battle Warriors, so I’ll stick with that.

 BATTLE CONQUEROR is one of my two favorites.
 He’s the ultimate badass, a twenty-foot lion man with a flail that could crush a house.
 It features a unique Norman figure (from the cartoon show) who can wield the Giant Sword of Badassitude.